-BUYER AGENT (company) REALTOR®

-Representing BUYER and

-Date of showings: , 20

-Screening Questions provided by the Province of NB.

-1) Do you have any of the following symptoms: fever/feverish, new or existing cough/sore throat, runny nose, headache, or difficulty breathing, new onset fatigue, diarrhea, loss of taste or smell?

-2) Have you traveled outside of New Brunswick within the last 14 days?

-3) Have you had close contact with a confirmed or probable COVID-19 case?

-4) Have you had close contact with a person with acute respiratory illness who has been outside New Brunswick in the last 14 days?

-Public Health Agency of Canada defines close contact as a person who provided care for a patient, including healthcare workers, family members or other caregivers, or who had other similar close physical contact or who lived with or otherwise had close prolonged contact with a probable or confirmed case while the case was ill.

-In order to facilitate any in-person showings of properties, the Buyer and Buyer Agent agree as follows:

-1. The Buyer and the REALTOR[®] present at the Property during the showing acknowledge and agree that they have reviewed the screening questions provided above by the Province of NB.

-2. If any of the parties have answered "YES" to any of the questions or refuses to answer any of the questions, then the in-person showings must be cancelled.

-3. The Buyer acknowledges and agrees that they have provided their complete contact information to their Buyer Agent to be stored by the Agent, in the event one of the parties contracts COVID-19 within 14 days of the showing date and is required to contact all people with whom they have had contact, should such a need arise.

-4. The Buyer and the REALTOR® agree to abide by Physical Distancing recommendations by maintaining a distance of 2 meters (6 feet).

-5. The Buyer and REALTOR[®] agree to wear non-medical masks during the in-person showing and use hand sanitizer and wipes for any contact surfaces.

-6. By signing this document, the parties acknowledge that they have answered NO to all the screening questions above and they agree to terms 1 through 5.
-The parties acknowledge that this is not a waiver of the obligations to adhere to provincial guidelines during the State of Emergency.
-The parties acknowledge that they are agreeing to the in-person showings at their own risk.

-Properties viewed on this date:

-1) 5)

-2) 6)

-3) 7)

-4) 8)

-BUYER Dated at on , 20

-BUYER Dated at on , 20

-BUYER AGENT REALTOR® Dated at on , 20
+BUYE R AGENT (company) REALTOR® Repre senting BUYER and Date o of showings: , 20 Screer ning Questions provided by the Provi nce of NB. symptoms: fever/feverish, new or existing cough/sore throat, runny nose, headache, or difficulty scle ache, diarrhea, loss of taste or smell?
+2) Have you traveled outside of the province of New Brunswick approved travel bubble areas within the last 14 days?
+3) Have you had close contact with n the last 14 days with a confirmed case of COVID-19 or a person being tested for COVID-19?
+4) Have you been diagnosed with C OVID-19 or are waiting to hear the results of a lab test for COVID-19.?
+5) Have you been told by public hed alth that you may have been exposed to COVID-19.
+3 , , close contact as a person who provided care for a patient, including healthcare workers, family members or other se physical contact or who lived with or otherwise had close prolonged contact with a probable or confirmed case In ord er to facilitate any in-person showin g s of properties, the Buyer and Buyer Agent agree as follows: Buyer and the REALTOR® present at ions provided above by the Province the Property during the showing acknowledge and agree that they have reviewed the screening of NB. ny of the parties have answered "YES ncelled. " to any of the questions or refuses to answer any of the questions, then the in-person showings must Agent t they have provided their complete contact information to their Buyer Agent to be stored by the racts COVID-19 within 14 days of the showing date and is required to contact all people with whom arise.
+4. The e Buyer and the REALTOR® agree to a bide by Physical Distancing recommendations by maintaining a distance of 2 meters (6 feet).
+5. The non-medical masks during the in-person showing and use hand sanitizer and wipes for any contact throug gh 5.
+The parties acknowledge that th cnowledge that they have answered NO to all the screening questions above and they agree to terms 1 is is not a waiver of the obligations to adhere to provincial guidelines during the State of Emergency.
+Seeing to the in-person showings at their own risk.
+Prope rties viewed on this date: 1) 5) 2) 6) 3) , 4) 8) BUYER BUYER on

-The trademarks REALTOR®, REALTOR®, and the REALTOR® logo are controlled by The Canadian Real Estate Association (CREA) and identify real estate professionals who are members of CREA.
+The trademarks REALTOR, REALTORS, and the REALTORS (logo are controlled by The Canadian Real Estate Association (CREA) and identify real estate professionals who are members of CREA.
 Used under license.
-The trademarks MLS®, Multiple Listing Service® and the associated logos are owned by The Canadian Real Estate Association (CREA) and identify the quality of services provided by real estate professionals who are members of CREA.
+The trademarks MLS, Multiple Listing Service and the associated (logos are owned by The Canadian Real Estate Association (CREA) and identify the quality of services provided by real estate professionals who are members of CREA.